enonic/app-google-cse/README.md

 ### API-key and engine id

 To be able to get search result from Google, you need an api-key and a search engine id from Google.
-The api-key is obtained by setting up an credention at Googles [API manager](https://console.developers.google.com), and enabling the "custom search API".
+The api-key is obtained by setting up a credential at Googles [API manager](https://console.developers.google.com), and enabling the "custom search API".

-Get the search engine id by register an engine at Googles [custom search engine console](https://cse.google.com).
+Get the search engine id by registering an engine at Googles [custom search engine console](https://cse.google.com).

 ![Google Api manager as of 2. august 2016](doc/images/google-api-manager-4aug2016.png)